neutralinojs/neutralinojs.github.io/docs/gettingstarted/firstapp.md

 ### Step 1 - Download the SDK

-Download the SDK for your current platform.
+Download the SDK or use a template with neu-cli.

-### Step 2 - Build the Interface
+### Step 2 - Build the view

 `app/index.html`